CBIIT/bento-backend-core/YAML_CONFIGURATION.md

 The codeless Yaml configuration is a tool to implement Open-search APIs without writing Java code in Bento Backend.

 ## Required Configuration Files
-The following file must be added for the Yaml configuration.
+The following files must be added for the Yaml configuration.
 1. Open-search Yaml scheme in Data-Loader
 2. Search API YAML Script in Bento-Backend